 - Allergan BIOCELL® Textured Breast Implants and Tissue Expanders

 - Hernia Mesh

 - Talc powder

 - Onglyza and Kombiglyze XR

 If you believe you or a loved one has been injured due to a defective product, call an attorney immediately.
-It is extremely important to begin a preliminary investigation immediately to preserve the evidence.
-The defective product must be secured.
 The attorneys at Moore Law Group know that your products liability case can be won or lost in the early days following your injury.
-We will secure the evidence whether that means buying the defective product or vehicle or notifying the other side to preserve the evidence and the failure to do so will subject them to liability for destruction of evidence.
+That is why it is important to call an attorney immediately.
+We will then secure the evidence and will notify the other side to preserve the evidence.
+We will fight to make sure the other side does not destroy the evidence.